andrew/ultimate-awesome/README.md

 - [awesome](https://github.com/HyperDbg/awesome) - A list of awesome resources about HyperDbg.
 - [Awesome-Security-Resources](https://github.com/Johnson90512/Awesome-Security-Resources) - This repository is for tools, guides, cheatsheets, and anything else related to learning all different aspects of security.
 - [awesome-lora-lorawan](https://github.com/mcicolella/awesome-lora-lorawan) - A curated list of LoRa and LoRaWAN resources.
-- [awesome-http-clients](https://github.com/mrmykey/awesome-http-clients) - 💎 A curated list of awesome HTTP Clients for exploring, debugging, and testing APIs.
 - [awesome-io_uring](https://github.com/noteflakes/awesome-io_uring) - Awesome io_uring.
 - [awesome-puppet](https://github.com/rnelson0/awesome-puppet) - A curated list of amazingly awesome puppet resources inspired by @bayandin's awesome-awesomeness.
 - [awesome-micro-frontends](https://github.com/semlinker/awesome-micro-frontends) - An Awesome list of posts, videos and tutorials on Micro Frontends.